-So with this said, you will understand why I am exiting KDP Select and Amazon exclusivity, and returning all my ebooks to open publishing.
+So with this said, you will understand why I exited KDP Select and Amazon exclusivity, and returned all my ebooks to open publishing.

 If Amazon gave me the choice to easily opt out of Kindle Unlimited but stay in KDP Select, I might have taken a different approach, but clearly, Amazon wants cheap KU ebooks for any reader who wants more than a book a month.

 Sure, I know that I can contact Amazon and jump through a few hoops and have my ebooks removed from KU, but quite honestly, I can’t be bothered.

 I wanted out of exclusivity that keeps changing the rules and varying my royalty rate each month.

 Kindle Unlimited is great for a voracious reader who likes to read on the cheap, but for an author, it’s not such a great deal.